Mihir-C-Patil/Four-in-a-Row-Game/README.md

 A simple Four in a Row Game in Python using the PyGame Module

 This is a variation on the traditional Four in a Row game.
 Here, the grid size can be changed, from a minimum of 3 to as big as your screen size allows.
-(The grid size is automatically reduced if the inputted grid size is too large for your screen.
+(The grid size is automatically reduced if the inputted grid size is too large for your screen)

 Instructions:
     This program makes use of the pygame library.